 My baby has reflux, and someone suggested that starting solids might help.

-There is no evidence to support the theory that starting solids can improve symptoms of reflux.
-For some babies, it may improve symptoms, for others, it can make symptoms worse, and for many, it doesn’t make a difference either way.
+There’s no evidence to support the theory that introducing solids can improve symptoms of reflux.
+For some babies, more solid foods may improve symptoms, for others, first solid foods can make symptoms worse, and for many, it makes no difference.

 MORE INFORMATION >>> Understanding reflux